Interested in this innovation?

 Edward Gomez, Education Director, Las Cumbres Observatory

-Las Cumbres Observatory launched the Global Sky Partners program in 2017 with the goal of inspiring students around the world to engage in astronomy and science endeavors by providing 1,000 hours of observing time on our telescope network to educational organizations annually.
+Las Cumbres Observatory launched the Global Sky Partners program in 2017 with the goal of inspiring students around the world to engage in astronomy and science endeavours by providing 1,000 hours of observing time on our telescope network to educational groups annually.

 Who are they?